kai-happyvirus/neural-hpo-benchmark/README.md

 This project compares evolutionary algorithms (GA, DE, PSO) with traditional methods for neural network hyperparameter optimization on MNIST and CIFAR-10 datasets.

+**✨ New Features:**
+- 🎬 **Video-optimized demonstrations** with real-time progress tracking
+- ⏱️ **Enhanced progress indicators** with timestamps and completion estimates
+- 🎨 **Light mode displays** perfect for screen recording
+- 🔄 **Live status updates** for academic presentations

 ### 📋 Requirements
 - Python 3.8+ (tested on Python 3.11)
 - Works on macOS, Windows, Linux, and Google Colab
 - Automatically detects and uses available hardware (CUDA GPU, Apple Metal, or CPU)
+- Cross-platform compatibility guaranteed for evaluation

 ### 🚀 Installation & Setup